fanitaadamova/My-personal-React-Project-Softuni/README.md

   The service returns array of all comments in comments collection by productId.

 - POST to endpoint HOST/data/:collection
-   To create new entry in comments collection.
+  The request will create new entry in comments collection.

 #### Product deatails - delete product